-&lt;sup>77 Graham and Dodd (1934).
+77Graham and Dodd (1934).

-14. In you work, you often refer to Michal Kalecki as a significant influence.
+In your work, you often refer to Michal Kalecki as a significant influence.
 Can you explain this influence, as well as how your approach might differ from his?

 Bichler & Nitzan.
 As students, we were impressed and inspired by Kalecki's theoretical originality, empirical science and concise, no-frills writing style.
 We found it particularly appealing that he not only anticipated much of Keynes' General Theory, but also fused it with a totally different 'micro' structure - a structure based not on competition, but on oligopolistic power.